neilb/neilb-blogposts/changed-my-vocabulary.md

-# Books that changed my vocabulary
+# Books that changed our vocabulary

 I've read quite a few non-fiction books over the years that I thought were good,